yuxqiu/toys/2025-03-06-rust-fallthrough/README.md

-# Benchmark for Rust jump table
+# Benchmark for Rust fallthrough

 This project has an accompanying blog at [https://yuxqiu.github.io/blog/2025/til-9/](https://yuxqiu.github.io/blog/2025/til-9/).